Lagrange-Labs/lsc-client-cli/README.md

   - Enter your `ECDSA private key`

-    > Note: Please enter the dummy Ethereum address created above and not your personal address that contains real valued assets.
+    > Note: Please enter the ECDSA private key of the operator/wallet created in step #1.

-  - Enter your token address.
   - Enter the staking amount.

 8. After successfully completing the staking process, start the Lagrange Attestation Node deployment process.

-The following commands needs to run for every chain you want to register and deploy the Lagrange Attestation Nodes.
+The following command should be run for every chain you want to register and deploy the Lagrange Attestation Node by changing the `config_<chain>.toml`

+> Note: Each Lagrange Attestation Node can be subscribed to multiple chains.

 ```bash
 ./dist/lagrange-cli run -c ./config_<chain>.toml